chaos-mesh/website/blog/2021-09-15-run-chaos-experiments-on-physical-machines.md

 ## How to use chaosd

 In this section, I will walk you through how to inject a network fault with chaosd.
-Your Linux kernel version must be v2.17 or later.
+Your glibc version must be v2.17 or later.

 ### 1. Download and unzip chaosd